Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

-In both purely academic and practical settings, it is often assumed that the wireless channel, including the radiating structure of all participating components, behaves in reciprocal manner.
+It is often assumed that the wireless channel, including the radiating structure of all participating systems, behaves in reciprocal manner.
 Whether a passive linear time-invariant wireless system behaves reciprocally or not is determined by the permittivity and permeability tensors describing the macroscopic material characteristics of the objects within the system.
 A sufficient condition for reciprocity is that all relevant materials are isotropic, meaning their properties do not change when tested in different directions.
 In this case, the permittivity and permeability tensors reduce to (position-dependent) scalar quantities.
 As a consequence of this, Lorenz reciprocity (cf.~\cite[Eq.~3.61]{balanis_antenna_theory}) holds.
 I.e., in a source-free reciprocal system, it holds that

-Here,~$V$ denotes an arbitrary volume within the source-free reciprocal system, $\up{d} S$ denotes the area of the differential element on the surface of the volume~$V$, $\phv{E}_\ell$ and~$\phv{H}_\ell$ are the electric field and the magnetic field strength phasors, respectively, induced by one of two sources indexed by~$\ell\in\{1,2\}$, and~$\hat{\vect{n}}$ is the outward pointing unit vector perpendicular to the surface~$\partial V$.
+Here,~$V$ denotes an arbitrary volume within the source-free reciprocal system, $\up{d} S$ denotes the area of the differential element on the surface of the volume~$V$, $\phv{E}_\ell$ and~$\phv{H}_\ell$ are the electric field and the magnetic field strength phasors, respectively, induced by one of two sources indexed by~\mbox{$\ell\in\{1,2\}$}, and~$\hat{\vect{n}}$ is the outward pointing unit vector perpendicular to the surface~$\partial V$.

 In the following proposition, the impact of Lorentz reciprocity on the parameters of the radiation structure is explained.
-A proof of~\fref{prop:reciprocity} can be found in~\fref{app:proof_reciprocity}. \begin{prop} Given a REMS for which~\fref{asm:basic_assumption_radiating_part} holds and whose~$M$ ports connecting the radiating part to the rest of the REMS support exactly one propagation mode\footnote{With propagation mode, we refer to the specific way in which signals travel through a port.} each.
+A proof of~\fref{prop:reciprocity} can be found in~\fref{app:proof_reciprocity}.

+\begin{prop} Given a REMS for which~\fref{asm:basic_assumption_radiating_part} holds and whose~$M$ ports connecting the radiating part to the rest of the REMS support exactly one propagation mode\footnote{With propagation mode, we refer to the specific way in which signals travel through a port.} each.
 For~$R>0$, we introduce the volume~$V_R$ as the complement of the unit ball with radius~$R$ (the REMS at its center) minus the volume occupied by the~$M$ ports, as sketched in \fref{fig:scetch_reciprocity}.
-Assume Lorentz reciprocity holds for the volume~$V_R$ as~$R\rightarrow\infty$.
+Assume Lorentz reciprocity holds for the volume~$V_R$ as~\mbox{$R\rightarrow\infty$}.
 Then, the parameters describing the REMS radiating structure display symmetrical properties.
 Specifically, it holds that

 and for all~$(\theta,\varphi),(\theta',\varphi')\in\Omega$, it holds that